MakeShiftArtist/iFunnyNode/README.md

 	} catch (err) {
 		// check if error was CaptchaError
 		if (err.captcha_url) {
-			console.log(captcha_url);
+			// Open this url in the browser and solve it, then make the request again, using the same basic token console.log(captcha_url);
 		} else {
 			// NOT a CaptchaError